- About Us

 In addition to prepare parents for their children going to kindergarten, we provide them with information about the transition process.
 We hold parent meeting discussions and provide parents with informational flyers on kindergarten registration and orientation, and remind parents of this information through handouts and newsletters.
 In addition, CAHS staff attend community group meetings and training that address communication, collaboration, and supporting families through the transition process.
 Staff work regularly to build and maintain relationships with the school staff in the districts where our children and families live.

 We received several grants and formed new partnerships to benefit children and families.

 - Capital Area Head Start has over 30 Community Partnership Agreements.
-One of our newest partners in the 2014-2015 school year is the Joshua Learning Center in Harrisburg.

 - We have a new community partnership with the Healthy Steps Diaper Bank, a small nonprofit organization that partners with agencies working with families in need.
 They have committed to supply diapers for up to 10 CAHS families who are struggling to provide diapers for their children.
 So far, six families have benefitted from the Diaper Bank services, receiving needed diapers at no cost.